oskariorg/oskari-frontend/api/framework/mydata/bundle.md

 *Here shown with tabs added by `myplaces` and `myplacesimport` bundles*

+**Note!
+This is the React.js compatible implementation of the older jQuery-based implementation of `personaldata` bundle.
+Any new instances should use `mydata` instead of `personaldata`.**

 ## TODO

 * Move embedded maps tab implementation from mydata to publisher functionality